MarcosSpessatto/smart-courses/README.md

 - npm install
 - Change the api address, on /web/src/main/constants/constants.json, put localhost:3001
 - npm start
+- Access the address of your docker-machine ip on browser on port 3000

 ### Developed only for academic purposes of computer science course.
 #### Technologies